 Based on all of these factors, you could pay anywhere from a few hundred to a few thousand dollars to replace your catalytic converter.

 Car insurance may or may not cover catalytic converter replacement, depending on how the damage occurred.

 If your catalytic converter has broken down because of normal wear and tear, for example, then insurance will not cover it.
 Wear and tear is an expected part of car ownership.
 You expect to replace certain parts over time, and a catalytic converter is one such part.

 Car insurance will, however, cover catalytic converter theft.
 Catalytic converters are common targets because of the valuable metal components inside.
-If you have comprehensive coverage and were a victim of catalytic converter theft, then your insurer should cover catalytic converter replacement costs.
+If you have comprehensive coverage and were a victim of catalytic converter theft, your insurer should cover the replacement costs of the catalytic converter.

 Final Word on Catalytic Converter Replacement Cost

 Depending on several factors, replacing your catalytic converter can cost anywhere from $1,100 to $2,600.